Paul Burnett: Since 2000

-He returned to Classic Gold around 2000, where he presented at lunchtimes and early afternoons.
+Burnett returned to Classic Gold around 2000, where he presented at lunchtimes and early afternoons.
 He left the station when it merged with Capital Gold to form the new Gold network in August 2007.
-In 2003, he was regular guest presenter on a Networked show on a few stations The UK Top 20 Rewind along with Shaun Tilley.
-During that run, he had to have a gallstone operation, and was off for a period.
-In the last week of August 2007, Burnett was heard on Big L International 1395MW Sky0190 as a replacement for afternoon DJ Steve Garlick, who was on holiday.
-He was due to present a regular weekend show on BigL, but this never happened.

 On 9 November 2007 Burnett broadcast with Dave Lee Travis on KCFM from Hull, and on 16 November 2007 he did the show as their 'Live Legend' of radio.
 For the following four weeks he had a three-hour weekly spot on the station - 'Burnett Live' - which broadcast live late on Friday evenings.
 Tony Blackburn replaced Burnett in this slot in January 2008.
-However, Burnett continues to regularly broadcast on the station.
-He did a late evening show there, in the early Summer of 2008.
-Stood in, for Shaun Tilley in October 2008, and also did the 47pm slot there on Christmas Eve 2008.

 Burnett could be heard presenting weekdays between 5 and 7 (9 February – September 2009) on internet radio station Wight FM (this was voicetracked).
 He could be heard on KCFM (Hull) on Sunday afternoons between 12 and 3 between Summer 2009-Summer 2010.
 On Saturday 16 October 2010, he stood in for Dave Cash on BBC Radio Kent, Sussex, Surrey, Solent, Oxford and Berkshire presenting a classic chart show featuring top 40 sounds from 1971 and 1981.
 He also did a Christmas Eve show on Time106.6 in 2010, and another on Monday 27 December at 10 am.
-He can now be heard from time to time on The Vintage Top 40 Show on various BBC Local Stations on Sundays at 5 pm.
+He could be heard occasionally on The Vintage Top 40 Show on various BBC Local Stations on Sundays at 5 pm.

+Since December 2023 Burnett has been broadcasting bank holiday and festive specials on Boom Radio.